cksystemsteaching/selfie/README.md

 > A regular expression is an EBNF production with no non-terminals in its RHS

 Our definition of regular expressions is just one out of many possible definitions that are nevertheless all equivalent.
-Regular expressions are interesting because they are easy to implement using a *model of computation* even simpler than that of a processor called *finite state machine* (FSM).
+Regular expressions are interesting because they are easy to implement using a *model of computation* even simpler than that of a RISC-U processor called *finite state machine* (FSM).

+> Specification by regular expression, implementation by finite state machine

 For any regular expression there exists an FSM that can be implemented in C\*, for example, to check efficiently whether a given sequence of characters is indeed a sentence in the language defined by the regular expression.
 In other words, there is an FSM to check if a sequence of characters is a decimal number or not, for example.
 The tool chapter has more on that.

 There are, however, grammars that cannot be expressed in a single EBNF production and are therefore not regular.
 Those are called *context-free*.
 The language of arithmetic expressions in C\* is an example of a context-free language that can only be defined by a context-free grammar, that is, by more than one EBNF production.
-For simplicity, we show you here a context-free grammar in EBNF that defines C\* assignments involving just a subset of all possible arithmetic C\* expressions:
+For simplicity, we show you here a context-free grammar in EBNF that defines C\* assignments involving just a subset of all possible arithmetic C\* expressions which nevertheless still require a context-free grammar:

 ```
 assignment = variable "=" expression .